Robert Scawen

-Robert Scawen (1602–1670) was an English politician who sat in the House of Commons at various times between 1640 and 1670.
+Robert Scawen (c.
+May 1602–1670) was an English politician who sat in the House of Commons at various times between 1640 and 1670.
 He supported the Parliamentary cause in the English Civil War.

 Scawen was the second son of Robert Scawen of Molinick, St. Germans, Cornwall and his wife Isabel Nicholl, daughter of Humphrey Nicoll of Penvose, St Tudy, Cornwall.
 He was baptised on 16 May 1602.

 He became an attorney in London and was receiver-general for Hampshire, Wiltshire, and Gloucestershire from 1638 to 1649 on a life patent in succession to John Pym.
 He became secretary to the Earl of Northumberland in 1639 and learned the basics of military administration during the Bishops' Wars.